nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 3. Press `Enter`.

-4. The task will be added to your to do list.
+4. The task will be added to your to do list and message "Added task" is displayed on console..

 #### Add an event